actionaiddk/Tails-MVT/README.md

 ```

 #### Create backup
 Now connect your iOS device with a compatible cable and make sure it is unlocked.
+A prompt on the iOS device will show asking whether to trust this computer.
+Press **Trust**.

 In the terminal type `idevicebackup2 -i encryption on`.
-A prompt on the iOS device will ask you for a password.
+You will be asked to enter a new backup password.
 Enter a password of your selection and make sure to remember it.
 If the password is already set previously, make sure you have the password ready.
 If the password is set but you don't know it, you may try to reset it by following the following steps described in the [MVT documentation](https://docs.mvt.re/en/latest/ios/backup/libimobiledevice/).

 To create a backup, enter the following command in the terminal: